sofianedjerbi/SolutionsArchitectAssociateNotes/docs/Analytics.md

 ### For Apache Flink

-Use Flink (Java, Scala, SWL) to process and analywe streaming data.
+Use Flink (Java, Scala, SWL) to process and analyze streaming data.

 ## Managed Streaming for Apache Kafka (MSK)